 - Duke has licensed LinkedIn Learning online tutorials and training: https://www.linkedin.com/learning/search?keywords=outlook 2016 (click to sign in, then look for the link that allows you to sign in via your organization, which is duke.edu).

 - Online help is available in Outlook.
 On Outlook 2016 for Windows, look for the lightbulb in the main menu (the text box is labeled "tell me what you want to do").
 On Outlook 2016 for Mac, look in the help menu.

 - You may have multiple email aliases, but you only have one email account/mailbox at Duke

 - Review and correct how your name displays in Exchange at https://oit.duke.edu/selfservice

-- Check that your preferred law school email address is listed in the Duke directory at https://oit.duke.edu/selfservice.
-If not, please add it there.
-Please contact the help desk if your email address in Exchange changes unexpectedly or if you have problems sending to Duke Law email lists.
+- Faculty and staff can check that your preferred law school email address is listed in the Duke directory at https://oit.duke.edu/selfservice.
+If not, please set it there.
+Please contact our help desk if your email address in Exchange changes unexpectedly or if you have problems sending to Duke Law email lists.

 Frequently Asked Questions About Email